Douglas Anne Munson

-Biography
+Early life and education

 Douglas Anne Munson was born in Crossville, Tennessee on February 17, 1948.
-She was named Douglas by her father in honor of his brother Douglas who died in World War II.
+She was named Douglas by her father in honor of his brother Douglas, who died in World War II.

 As the daughter of a newspaperman, Douglas's childhood was spent moving from town to town before her family finally settled in southern California.
 Douglas attended the University of New Mexico, where she majored in Latin American studies, and lived for a year in Ecuador.

+Career

+Legal career

 After attending law school at UCLA, Douglas became an attorney in the Los Angeles criminal courts.
 Most of her legal career was spent in dependency court.
 Dependency court is where children who have been removed from their parent's custody because of severe abuse, neglect or abandonment move through the legal system.
 It's a niche of the judicial system with a high burn-out rate.

 In 1990, Douglas published a novel called El Niño with Viking Press.
 The book was well received by critics and Douglas went on to publish two mystery novels with Vikingunder the name of Mercedes Lambert, Dogtown in 1991 and Soultown in 1996.
 These books feature two women detectives: Whitney Logan, fresh out of law school, and Lupe Ramos, a chicana prostitute.
 Drawn into webs of corruption and deceit, Whitney and Lupe move through the multicultural landscape of southern California.
 Their relationship underlines the cultural friction in Los Angeles at the end of the 20th century.

 Los Angeles is the greatest city for crime fiction because of all the conflicts and potential for conflict.
 We start out on a precarious footing, trembling on the brink of natural disaster.
 Then we take hundreds of thousands of people who didn't get along in their countries of origin, add that to an entrenched, angry and frightened group of people who don't want them here, throw in a Santa Ana, a few random insane murderers and pedophiles and then turn the whole thing over to studio executives and the LAPD.
 It's like a woman with bad skin piling on a lot of makeup.
 Things are going to get ugly before the night is over.